 - Developing a fatigue management plan for commercial vehicle drivers and operators.

-- Austroads - Assessing fitness to drive for commercial vehicle drivers.
+- Austroads - Assessing fitness to drive for commercial and private vehicle drivers 2016

 - Commercial vehicle drivers medical for Western Australian heavy vehicle accreditation.

 - Commercial vehicle driver fatigue management training package.